luiz-albertoni/DynamicDataBaseBackup/README.md

 The DynamicMysqlDatabaseBackup is a Laravel package to dynamically take a dump from your Mysql database and storage to a filesystem (local filesystems, Amazon S3, and Rackspace Cloud Storage).
-It also allow the user to configurate how many days the dump file should remain in the storage, so it dynamically storage and remove the backup files through Laravel's Scheduler.
+It also allow the user to configurate which enviroment (local, dev, stage, prod) it should take a dump, permit the user storage the dump compressing to Zip format and the user is able to configure how many days the dump file should remain in the storage, so it dynamically storage and remove the backup files through Laravel's Scheduler.

 ## Install